jayavasu/KafkaSparkCassandraLogAnalysis/README.md

 - Spark Cassandra Connector Assembly 1.6.4
 - Cassandra 2.1.5

-**To build this:**
+**<h4>To build this:**

 Clone the repository:
 *cd ~
 git clone https://github.com/jayavasu/KafkaSparkCassandraLogAnalysis.git*

-Build the project:
+**Build the project:**

 *cd KafkaSparkCassandraLogAnalysis*

 *sbt assembly*

 It requires you to create a topic called "test" in kafka

-*kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test*
+**kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test**

 Publish any log file like the following in a kafka console.

-*kafka-console-producer.sh --broker-list localhost:9092 --topic test > controller.log*
+**kafka-console-producer.sh --broker-list localhost:9092 --topic test > controller.log**

 **Run the sample**

 Open another console window, submit your Spark job:

-cd ~/LogAnalysisKafkaSparkCassandra
+*cd ~/LogAnalysisKafkaSparkCassandra*

-~/spark-2.0.0-bin-hadoop2.7/bin/spark-submit --properties-file spark.conf --class LogAnalysisKafkaSparkCassandra target/scala-2.11/spark-cassandra-connector-assembly-1.6.4.jar
+*~/spark-2.0.0-bin-hadoop2.7/bin/spark-submit --properties-file spark.conf --class LogAnalysisKafkaSparkCassandra target/scala-2.11/spark-cassandra-connector-assembly-1.6.4.jar*

 In cassandra you can see the results in LogAnalysis.log_error_count and also the result will be printed in the spark console.